Out The In Door

 This play is set in a Residential Home.
 It is a typical privately owned home.
 Isolated, a converted former manor house, which accommodates 50 elderly people, the majority of whom are female.
 Most residents are funded by the Social Services.
 A minority are privately funded from their own savings, or by family contributions and inevitably pay significantly more, for the same service.

-The home has some grounds, but it’s isolated location, means residents spend their remaining years contained within the building.
+The home isolated location, means residents spend their remaining years contained within the building.
 Maximising profit for the owners is the main driver, which results in minimal stimulation for residents, an ever changing staff group, and an increasing number of overseas staff from Europe and elsewhere, some with limited language skills.
+Conflicts and tensions between residents, are not always dealt with by them in a mature, adult way

 Nancy Miller, early 80’s, middle class, second wife of a former banker, who has been in the home for 5 years.
 Has limited mobility, and in regular pain; constantly needs a walking frame for mobility.